d-gaston/armv8-examples/armdb_guide.md

     stk <num>:
         Prints out the <num> top elements of the stack.
 If no number is specified, the default number of elements to print out is 10
+    d  <vars>:
+        Display the memory contents pointed at by the variable.
+Output depends on the directive the variable was declared with: asciz : list of chars
+        8byte : list of 8 byte integers
+        space : list of bytes
+        =     : integer value of variable
     q:
         Quits the debugger by breaking out of the main loop
     n: